sodafoundation/documentation/content/soda-gettingstarted/quickstart.md

  -   **How to do a quick test**

-      - Open Your Browser and use the http://< actual host ip>:8088 to access the SODA Dashboard (this IP should be the IP Address of the host if you have updated the config file) Example: [http://127.0.0.1:8088](http://127.0.0.1:8088)
+      - Open Your Browser and use the http://< real_host_ip>:8088 to access the SODA Dashboard (this IP should be the IP Address of the host if you have updated the config file) Example: [http://127.0.0.1:8088](http://127.0.0.1:8088)

       - Use admin/opensds@123 credentials to login